hpehl/hpehl.github.com/source/_posts/2013-05-17-web-components.markdown

 browser implementation with so called polyfills.

 Let's jump into Web Component development and build a `v-card` element which renders a business card.
-The following code shows the host page containing the custom element.
-The `v-card` element expects a fullname, a title, several links and a logo.
-The data is wrapped into regular HTML elements.
+The following code shows the host page containing the custom `v-card` element.
+It expects a fullname, a title, several links and a logo.
+The parameters are wrapped in regular HTML elements.
 The class names are taken from the [hCard microformat](http://microformats.org/wiki/hcard) and are used later to select the relevant information.

 ```html